 Geographic Connection to Pennsylvania: State College, Centre County

-Born in October of 1959, Heather Corbally Bryant was raised in a family that valued literacy and reading.
+Heather Corbally Bryant was raised in a family that valued literacy and reading.
 Bryant, an English Professor and accomplished writer, attended Harvard University and the University of Michigan, earning her BA and PhD degrees.
-Her recently published works include her poetry collections, Cheap Grace (2011) and Lottery Ticket (2013).
-She is also the author of the, Through Your Hands (2011), a novel, and the academic book, How Will the Heart Endure: Elizabeth Bowen and the Landscape of War (1992).
-Bryant taught English Composition and Creative Writing at Pennsylvania State University and is currently preparing for a teaching position at Wellesley College in Boston.
+Her published works include her poetry collections, Cheap Grace (2011), Lottery Ticket (2013), and James Joyce’s Water Closet (2018).
+Bryant has taught English Composition and Creative Writing at Pennsylvania State University.

-On October 12, 1959, Heather Corbally (C.) Bryant was born to Douglas Wallace Bryant and Rene Kuhn Bryant in Boston, Massachusetts.
-Bryant, a third generation college woman, comes from a line of scholarly and literary thinkers.
+On October 12, 1959, Heather Corbally Bryant was born to Douglas Wallace Bryant and Rene Kuhn Bryant in Boston, Massachusetts.
+Bryant comes from a line of scholarly and literary thinkers.
 Her mother studied with Arthur Miller at the University of Michigan and wrote two novels, training young Bryant to be observant and "to make stories out of what [she] saw going on in the world around [her]."
 Additionally, Bryant's father was the Director and Librarian of Harvard Libraries, instilling in her an inclination to ask questions and be curious, as well as teaching her to revere books.
 As a child, Bryant had the opportunity to touch a copy of the Gutenberg Bible and dig the first shovel of dirt during the groundbreaking for Harvard's design library.

 Bryant majored in History and Literature at Harvard University, graduating cum laude in 1981.
 Her honors thesis, "Sight and Sensibility: A Study of Ruskin, Turner, and Praeterita," won the John Ruskin Prize.
 She also worked on the university's literary magazine, The Harvard Advocate.
 The week of her graduation, Bryant wrote a poem called "The Garden Party" that was published by Christian Science Monitor and earned her a prize from the journal.